 Philadelphia Sushi Roll consists of raw or smoked salmon, cream cheese, cucumber or avocado, and onion.
 The name Philadelphia refers to the fact that Philadelphia cream cheese is one of the main ingredients in the dish.
 The earliest known recipe for Philadelphia sushi rolls appeared in a cookbook published in 1978.

-Rainbow Roll is a California uramaki roll that is commonly made with yellowtail, tuna, salmon, snapper, white fish, and eel.
+Rainbow Roll is a California uramaki roll commonly made with yellowtail, tuna, salmon, snapper, white fish, and eel.
 The Rainbow Roll gets its name from the multiple colors of fish that are used to make it.
 The Rainbow Roll is a popular dish in sushi restaurants because it is both aesthetically pleasing and delicious.

 Spicy Tuna Roll

-While the Spider Roll is usually made with tempura-fried crab, some chefs use raw crab or lobster instead.
+While the Spider Roll is usually made with tempura-fried crab, some sushi chefs use raw crab or lobster instead.